India plans tighter e-commerce rules amid complaints over Amazon, Flipkart

 Amazon and Flipkart say they comply with all Indian laws.
 Amazon said on Monday it was reviewing the draft rules and had no immediate comment, while Walmart’s Flipkart did not respond to a Reuters request for comment.

-Under the stricter proposals, e-commerce companies in should not hold flash sales in India.
-There are hugely popular during festive season, but have faced anger among offline sellers who say they cannot compete with the deep discounts online.
+Under the stricter proposals, e-commerce companies should not hold flash sales in India.
+These are hugely popular during festive season, but have faced anger among offline sellers who say they cannot compete with the deep discounts online.

 E-commerce firms must also ensure that none of their “related parties and associated enterprises” are listed as sellers on their shopping websites, and no related entity should sell goods to an online seller operating on the same platform.